iveykun/discord-pink-kotori/README.md

 Note that this code is developed from the universal theme fixer, but I can't find the original post.

 **Edit**
-For bigger images, you can use the following: (image is welcome employer from girls' frontline)
+For bigger images, you can use the following:
 .bg-h5JY_x {
 background-image: url(https://i.imgur.com/UZk22dv.jpg);
 background-repeat: no-repeat;